-Microsoft is ato impersonate in phishing campaigns.
-The company's products are used by a vast number of people, both personally and professionally.
-Plus, gaining access to someone's Microsoft credentials can open the key to an array of associated websites and services.
+Microsoft is a popular brand for cybercriminals to impersonate in phishing campaigns.
+The company’s products are used by a vast number of people, both personally and professionally.
+Plus, gaining access to someone’s Microsoft credentials can open the key to an array of associated websites and services.
 One particular campaign analyzed by cyber threat intelligence provider Check Point Research redirected people through a series of legitimate websites in an effort to steal their Microsoft credentials.

 SEE: Fighting social media phishing attacks: 10 tips (free PDF) (TechRepublic)

 In a blog post published Thursday, Check Point described the method in which attackers exploited one of Oxford University’s mail servers to send the initial email, abused an Adobe Campaign redirection tool, and then used a Samsung domain to take users to a Microsoft Office 365-themed phishing website.
 The goal was to take advantage of legitimate sites and services in an effort to evade security software.
 First spotted in April, 43% of the attacks targeted European companies, while the rest were found in Asia and the Middle East.

 Most of the emails observed came from multiple addresses that belonged to legitimate subdomains from different departments at the University of Oxford.
 By using Oxford’s SMTP servers, the attackers were able to sneak past the reputation check for the sender’s domain.
 They could also generate as many email addresses as they needed.

 The sent email itself claims to offer missed voice mail related to the recipient’s Office 365 account with references to Office 365 and Microsoft and even a phony “Message from Trusted server” notice at the top.
 The email prompts the recipient to click on a button to listen to or download their missed voice messages.
 Clicking on that button then takes unsuspecting victims to a phishing page that asks them to sign in with their Microsoft account.